 Forest Rest House Ropa, Sainj

 This is a new official property developed at Ropa.
-It has both private rooms and a dormitory offering affordable stay for visitors.
+It has both private rooms and a dormitory offering an affordable stay for visitors.
 DO NOT confuse this Ropa in Sainj with Sai Ropa in Tirthan, which has a similar property, which is better known.
-Interestingly, they seem to be offering online booking nowadays (I have not tried it yet).
+Dorms are usually cheap at INR 200 while the private room prices have increased of late to around INR 1000.

 Upper Neahi is another village a short walk from Neuli.
-This area has also become popular with some popular homestays coming up in recent times.
+This area has also become popular with a popular homestays coming up in recent times.
+A site near the village has now been developed with wooden cottages.
+Nearby Deori also is coming up with options nowadays.

 This is a short hike or drive from the aforementioned FRH in Ropa.
 This is an alternate route to Pundrik Lake.
 This village also has a homestay.